 - On the back of the cartridge, in white lettering, there will be serial numbers.
 The third group of numbers [AXB8A] must be included in the serial number on the back of the cartridge.
 This is a key point: the front & back numbers must match.

-- As GameStop has been hit hard by people trading in games with counterfeit labels.
+- GameStop has been hit hard by people trading in games with counterfeit labels.
 Scammers are buying cheap games and relabeling them to make them appear more valuable.

 - Just above the serial number on the back of the cartridge.
 Each genuine Nintendo Switch cartridge will have the Nintendo HAC-008 & the letters CC imprinted on it.

 - Fake Nintendo Switch games may lack or have altered serial numbers and barcodes.
 Inspect errors or signs of tampering, such as smudged ink or mismatched fonts.
-It's important to remember that most counterfeit games are inexpensive and poorly made.

 Step 3: Beware of Display Cartridges